 - When cleaning drainage out from your eye, always clean from inside, toward your nose, to the outside, toward your cheek.

 Fortunately, pink eye is not a serious illness, and patience and a bit of caution is all you require, in most cases, to get through it.
-For more information, contact us today, or schedule an appointment online.
+For more information, contact us today.